 The second group consists of individuals who might have come to the rally to peacefully protest but got caught up in the events of the day.

-“A second group that is people who may have come intending to just be part of a peaceful protest, but either got swept up in—in the motive, or emotion, or whatever, engaged in kind of low-level criminal behavior,” Wray remarked, as reported by the Washington Examiner’s Byron York.
+“A second group that is people who may have come intending to just be part of a peaceful protest, but either got swept up in—in the motive, or emotion, or whatever, engaged in kind of low-level criminal behavior,” Wray remarked.
 Crimes include trespassing on Capitol grounds but not actually reaching the building and breaching it.